material-motion/material-motion/concepts/primitives.md

 ## Timeline

-**What it is**: *an entity that contains a floating-point value, which can be driven by a Delta Primitive, and to which Tweens may be associated*.
+**What it is**: *an object that contains a floating-point value, which can be driven by a Delta Primitive, and to which Tweens may be associated*.

 A Timeline limits its value, **progress**, between 0 and 1.

-**Scrubbing**: This term is used to refer to the act of directly manipulating the progress of a Timeline.

 ## State Machine